Download/suid-server-java/README.md

 2. [Using the database](#using-the-database)

 ### Using a servlet configuration parameter
 This works by setting the servlet configuration parameter `shard` to the shard ID of the server you are configuring in your webapp's `web.xml` file.
-Refer to the previous section for an example.
+Refer to the previous section for an example. <br>
 *NOTE*: This option only works if the suid table is still empty.
-If the suid table does not exist yet, it is created.
+If the suid table does not exist yet, it is created. <br>
 *SEE*: [Add a servlet definition and mapping to web.xml](#add-a-servlet-definition-and-mapping-to-web-xml)

 ### Using the database
 The preferred way of configuring the shard ID is by just inserting the first record in the suid table manually.
 The shard id is used when inserting new records so once the first record is there the server can figure out the rest by itself.
-All the servlet configuration parameter does is tell the SuidServlet to insert this first record if it's not yet there.
+All the servlet configuration parameter does is tell the SuidServlet to insert this first record if it's not yet there.<br>
 *SEE*: [Insert the first record in the new table](#insert-the-first-record-in-the-new-table)

 ## Copyright